linkcd/blog-hexo/source/_drafts/Application-Insights-Export-and-PowerBI.md

 ## Setup inputs ##

 ### Talk about the Path Pattern first ###
-According to the document, the **Path Pattern** property of input should follow format yourApplicationInsightName)_(yourkey)/(yourTelemtryType)/*{date}/{time}*.
+According to [the document](https://azure.microsoft.com/en-us/documentation/articles/app-insights-export-power-bi/), the **Path Pattern** property of input should follow format (yourApplicationInsightName)_(yourkey)/(yourTelemtryType)/*{date}/{time}*.

-The *gateway-appinsight-production_(the key)* part can be simply copied from the storage account page.
+Firstly, the *(yourApplicationInsightName)_(yourkey)* part can be simply copied from the storage account page.
 {% asset_img "Path in storage account.png" "Path in storage account" %}

-However, due to some unknown reason, if you specify *{date}/{time}*, it always failed to get input.
+Secondly, please note that the *yourTelemtryType* (in this case, PageViews and Availability) is case sensitive!

+Finally, make sure the date format is "YYYY-MM-DD", not the default "YYYY/MM/DD".

+### Input of PageViews and Availability ###
+{% asset_img "setup input.png" "setup input" %}

+### Test the sample data ###
+You should always verify the input settings by test the sample data.
+For example, if we forgot the set data format, you will get below error.
 {% asset_img "Error in sampling input data.png" "Error in sampling input data" %}

 Error message:
 *No events found for 'ai-pageviews'.
 Start time: Thursday, September 29, 2016, 1:00:00 AM End time: Friday, September 30, 2016, 1:00:00 AM Last time arrival: Thursday, January 1, 1970, 1:00:00 AM Diagnostics: While sampling data, no data was received from '1' partitions.*

-Fortunately, as we need ALL telemetry data at anytime, the workaround is to remove the *{date}/{time}* part.
-So, the new Path Pattern is "(yourApplicationInsightName)_(yourkey)/(yourTelemtryType)/"

-### Input of PageViews and Availability ###
-{% asset_img "setup input.png" "setup input" %}

-Path Pattern:
-	- PageViews: *gateway-appinsight-production_(the key)/PageViews/*
-	- Availability: *gateway-appinsight-production_(the key)/Availability/*

-You can also make sure that these inputs are correct by testing the sample data.

 ## Setup outputs ##